Eaglercraft-TeaVM-Fork/eagler-teavm/README.md

 ### Branch: eagler-r1

-Fork of TeaVM for compiling EaglercrafX's WASM GC runtime
+Fork of TeaVM for compiling EaglercraftX's WASM GC runtime

 #### Changes in this fork:
 - Implemented malloc/free in TeaVM's WASM GC backend for allocating direct buffers from a `WebAssembly.Memory`